pakizarashid/thesis/README.md

 | MaskGCT     | masked infilling, quantised RVQ tokens retained in-context | 0.9137                     |
 | F5-TTS      | mel infilling, reference mel retained                      | 0.9300                     |

+### Finding
-**Finding: watermark survival is architecture/reference-pathway dependent, not a fixed property of the watermark.** The ordering is monotone across all five points, zero ties, zero inversions.
+> watermark survival is architecture/reference-pathway dependent, not a fixed property of the watermark.

+The same watermark produced substantially different attribution across cloning architectures.
+This motivates the hypothesis that watermark survival depends on the **reference transformation/conditioning pathway**, rather than being a fixed property of the watermark alone.

 It tracks two things: how much raw reference acoustic detail an architecture is exposed to, and — more decisive — whether that detail reaches the output **retained** (F5-TTS, MaskGCT) or **regenerated** through a decoder (CosyVoice).
-This also explains
-VoiceMark's own published numbers (0.957–0.979): their evaluation set is entirely high-bandwidth, retained-conditioning architectures.
+This also explains VoiceMark's own published numbers (0.957–0.979): their evaluation set is entirely high-bandwidth, retained-conditioning architectures.

+**CARRIER-PROBE:** The watermark-bearing VoiceMark RVQ representation was re-encoded from clone audio and compared with the original carrier.
+Across the reliably measured architectures, higher latent survival followed the same ordering as attribution.
+Per-layer analysis further showed that Layer 2 was the most architecture-sensitive layer.

+A simple inference-time attempt to reweight/remove Layer 2 did **not** improve clone attribution, so the layer-survival finding is treated as a diagnostic result, not as the final redesign.

-**Status: done.**
+**Status: completed**

 ---